danjarosz/daankh-npm-typescript-package/README.md

 ## How to use?

-Clone the repository and write your Typescript code in `src` directory.
-Export everything you want in `src/index.ts` file.
+1. Clone the repository
+2. Write your Typescript code in `src` directory.
+3. Export the core content of your package in `src/index.ts` file.
+4. Create `dev` branch to put your code there.
+To deploy the package make a pull request from `dev` into `main` branch.

 ## How to set up a package before start coding?